 You must decide what you will monetize when traffic is big enough.
 You can offer premium upgrade features and memberships, release free products, and offer paid support.

 For example, WooCommerce, the leader in the market, offers high-quality WordPress themes; some are for free, but with these free themes, you don’t get any support.
 If you want to support, you can buy a membership and access the forum to get the necessary information.

 One of the pros is the small conversion needed to succeed.
 Only 3-5% of users pay for the rest.
 That means you don’t need a lot of users who pay for the product to be successful.

 Also, having a free product is easier to promote and build a community around it.
 For sustainability, huge amounts of traffic and users are needed, which is hard to achieve if your product is very new and cannot compete with big competitors in terms of discoverability and originality.

 Money is not everything

-You might think it’s not true but in reality it’s not just the money that counts.
-To get a good reputation for the company is a hard and long process.
+You might think it’s not true, but in reality, it’s not just the money that counts.
+Getting a good reputation for the company is a hard and long process.
 Everyone from the company should be involved.
-If your company values differ from the values of your employees, you have a problem.
+You have a problem if your company values differ from your employee’s.